 We here in the 21st-century believe that we are superior to all who have come before us, not because we are collectively smarter (we aren’t), but because technology has lifted mankind out of the morass of having to grind out a living.
 But this has also freed up mankind to pursue other things, such as higher education, entertainment, and careers that do not entail manual labor.
 Along with all that extra time and education, man began to develop philosophies regarding where he came from, why he is the way he is, how we should live, and where he is going after he dies.

-It is true that every great empire has had their philosophers.
+It is true that every great empire has had its philosophers.
 It is also true that every empire had arrived at a level of comfort so that a particular class of their citizens (the wealthy) had more free time on their hands than others.
 Albeit, this selective freedom usually came about through the use of slaves.
 However, we (the world collectively) have never enjoyed a time such as the one we are in now, where we take things like electricity, motorized machinery, heating and cooling, food production, instant communication, and the Internet for granted.
 All that to say, man has collectively arrived again to a time where the general consensus is that God is dead, man is god, and everyone does what they think is right in their own eyes.
-However, the Bible details a time before the global flood in antediluvian history where mankind arrived to a similar conclusion.
+However, the Bible details a time before the global flood in antediluvian history where mankind arrived at a similar conclusion.

 Then the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.
 Genesis 6:5

 So if you are a skeptic or scoffer reading this, I understand you do not see the Bible as an authoritative source document.
 However, even the most ardent skeptic must come to a conclusion; either the Bible is true, or it is not.
 If you believe the Bible is not true, then quit reading this and go on about your life.
 However, if it is true, then it has to be 100% true, or it is not true at all; it cannot be both, because the Bible does not give you the option.
-The reason for this dogmatic position of either/or, is because the Bible claims it is 100% perfect, and is far too interwoven to be both true and false.
+The reason for this dogmatic position of either/or is because the Bible claims it is 100% perfect and is far too interwoven to be both true and false.
 In other words, every book within the Bible connects with every other book within the Bible in such a way, that it would be impossible to separate them or have them contradict each other.

-The last canonized Old Testament book, was written by the prophet Malachi (circa 450-424 BC).
-This was over three-hundred years before Jesus Christ was born in Bethlehem.
+The last canonized Old Testament book was written by the prophet Malachi (circa 450-424 BC).
+This was over three hundred years before Jesus Christ was born in Bethlehem.
 However, nothing in the Old Testament conflicts with anything in the New Testament.
 So how can that be?
 Furthermore, the Old Testament was largely written by the Jewish people who practiced Judaism, to the point their descendants killed the prophesied Messiah (of whom they still deny to this day).
 The New Testament was largely written by Jews who practiced Christianity because of this same Messiah (of whom they affirm to this day).
-So the same system of worship Jesus Himself kept, Judaism, ended up killing Him because He fulfilled the things that system said the Messiah had to fulfill?
+So the same system of worship Jesus Himself kept, Judaism, ended up killing Him because He fulfilled the things that the system said the Messiah had to fulfill?